benhoyt/benhoyt.github.com/writings/mugo.md

 }
 ```

-In the [parser](https://github.com/benhoyt/mugo/blob/1b80f2cf25cbf6ca1ada744c4b11bb85cd0c7fe3/mugo.go#L1074), I've tried to use the "production" names from the grammar in the Go spec, for example `Expression`, `VarSpec`, and `Operand`.
-Many of them are slimmed-down from what's in the Go spec, of course, because we're only dealing with a subset of the grammar.
-Here are a couple of examples of parsing functions -- note how the calls to the the `gen*` code generation functions are scattered throughout:
+In the [parser](https://github.com/benhoyt/mugo/blob/1b80f2cf25cbf6ca1ada744c4b11bb85cd0c7fe3/mugo.go#L1074), I've tried to use the names of the productions from the grammar in the Go spec, for example `Expression`, `VarSpec`, and `Operand`.
+Many of them are slimmed-down from what's in the Go spec, of course, because we're dealing with a subset of the grammar.
+Here are a couple of examples of parsing functions -- note how the calls to the the code generation functions are scattered throughout:

 ```go
 func Literal() int {